Frequently Asked Questions

 - Nomination by manager.

-- Completion of electronic application to be submitted to manager (requests information about the participant's accomplishments, career goals and understanding of the program).
+- Completion of electronic manager nomination form to be submitted by the manager (requests information about the participant's accomplishments, career goals and understanding of the program).

-- Forward typed, completed application and manager nomination form must be received by the Professional Development Academy by 5pm on Friday, May 15, 2019.
+- Forward typed, completed participant application and manager nomination form must be received by the Professional Development Academy by 5pm on Friday, April 16, 2021.

 - Final review and endorsement of nominations by senior HR administrator for school, entity or functional area.

-- Successful completion and recommendation by interview team (based on program application and structured interview).
+- Successful completion and recommendation by interview team (based on program application and structured interview, as deemed necessary).

 Mentor/Mentee Partnership Component